Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - Determine that the contractor meets the time requirements between mixing adhesive and placing pavement markers.

-- Check the contractor’s layout work to ensure correct alignment and spacing.
+- Check the contractor’s layout work to assure correct alignment and spacing.

 - Determine that the patterns and types of pavement markers are placed correctly in accordance with the typical details on the plans.
 Verify that retroreflective pavement markers are placed such that each retroreflective face is perpendicular to a line parallel to the roadway centerline.